Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Introduction

 The paper is structured as follows.
 After introducing BDS and its relevant subset called Werner states (WS) in \cref{sect:BDS_WS_intro}, we propose a parameterization of the whole set of BDS allowing their generation by four-qubit and two-qubit circuits in \cref{sect:circuits}. \Cref{sec:Qiskitimplementation} details the implementation of the circuits with Qiskit \cite{Qiskit}, notably for two qubit circuits which require new tomography functions.
-Entanglement of formation, CHSH non-locality, steering and discord are reviewed and reexamined in \cref{sect:entanglement_discord}, and visualized for BDS.
-Results of simulations on the IBM Q simulator with noise models coming from real devices, as well experimental results on real devices are reported in \cref{sect:IBMQ_results}.
+Entanglement of formation and concurrence, CHSH non-locality, steering and discord are reviewed and reexamined in \cref{sect:entanglement_discord}, and visualized for BDS.
+In the last section \cref{sect:IBMQ_results} we study on the IBM Q platform the achievable fidelity for Werner states, as well as classical correlations, mutual information and discord for BDS.
+Results of simulations on the IBM Q simulator with noise models for real devices, as well experimental results on real devices are reported and discussed.